indianspeedster/edu-ml/paper_draft.md

 The source of the data is the official github repository https://github.com/xliuhw/NLU-Evaluation-Data

+### Data Augmentation
+For data augmentation, we followed an augmentation strategy named Synonym Replacement as mentioned in [4].
+The idea was to randomly choose n words from the sentence that are not stop words.
+Replace each of these words with one of its synonyms chosen at random.
+Since long sentences have more words than short ones, they can absorb more noise while maintaining their original class label.
+To compensate the authors vary the number of words changed, n, based on the sentence length l with the formula n=αl, where α is a parameter that indicates the percent of the words in a sentence are changed.

+### Scenarios
+We trained in 3 different setups and we selected a validation set to avoid issues with unstable hyperparameter tunning and focus on assessing the quality of the generated data.
+We will discuss more about the setup in the next part.

+**1. Full Dataset setup:** In this scenario we used the entire train set specified above in the dataset section, The total count was 8954 samples of 64 different intent for training.

+**2. Few shot setup:** In this second scenario we randomly picked 30 samples from each of the 64 labels and then made a 3-fold data of 10 samples each of 64 different intent.

+**3. Few shot and augmented setup:** In this scenario we picked the same 30 samples and with the help of the data augmentation strategy described above we added 30 more data and now the total sample count is 60.
+This resulted in 3 fold data of 10 few shot data and 10 augmented versions of the same

 ### Training and Evaluation
-For training, we used BERT(Bidirectional Encoder Representation for Transformers) large model.
+For training, we used BERT(Bidirectional Encoder Representation for Transformers) large model [3].
 BERT is a pre-trained language model that can understand the context of words in a sentence by considering the words that come before and after each word.
 This bidirectional approach allows BERT to capture complex language patterns and meanings, making it highly effective for a wide range of NLP tasks, such as text classification, sentiment analysis, question answering, and more.
 For our use case, we added a linear classification layer on top of the classifier token.
-We trained in 3 different setups and we selected a validation set to avoid issues with unstable hyperparameter tunning and focus on assessing the quality of the generated data.
-We will discuss more about the setup in the next part.

-**1. Training on Entire Dataset:** In this configuration, we undertook training the BERT Large uncased model using the complete dataset.
-Hyperparameters were tuned, including learning rate, batch size, and number of training epochs.
-The choice of learning rate influenced the convergence speed of the optimization process, while the batch size of 8 played a role in memory utilization during training.
-The number of training epochs was set as 10 to prevent overfitting while ensuring optimal learning.

-**2. Few shot setup:** In this second configuration we randomly picked 30 samples from each of the 64 labels and then made a 3-fold data of 10 samples each.
-Next, we took the same BERT large uncased model to train on this Few shot dataset.

-**3. Few shot and augmented setup:** In this configuration we picked the same 30 samples and with the help of the data augmentation strategy described above we added 30 more data and now the total sample count is 60.
-Then we divided the 60 samples of 64 intent into 20 samples each and made three fold dataset.
-Next again we took the same Bert Large uncased model to train this dataset.

 ## Results